hurrecon-model/HurreconPython/README.md

 1. Download the R or Python version of the model from GitHub.
 2. Create a directory for a set of related model runs with subdirectories for input and output files (as described below).
-3. Create hurricane id and track files (ids.csv, tracks.csv) for the desired geographic region.
+3. Create hurricane id and track files (ids.csv, tracks.csv, tracks_all.csv) for the
+desired geographic region.
 These can be created directly from HURDAT2 if desired.
 4. Create a parameter file (parameters.csv) with parameters for all hurricanes and (optionally) for particular hurricanes.
 5. Create a site file (sites.csv) with geographic coordinates for one or more study sites.
-6. Create a land-water file (land-water.tif) for the desired geographic region.
+6. Download geographic and political boundary shapefiles for the desired geographic region.
-7. Download geographic and political boundary shapefiles for the region.
+7. Create a land-water file (land-water.tif) for the region.
 8. Run the model to create site and regional estimates.
 Use the plot functions to view model results.